mmattamala/docker_setup/README.md

 # docker_setup
-Personal docker setup with all the tools and packages I use
+Personal docker setup with all the tools and packages I use: ROS, OpenCV with CUDA support, PyTorch

 ## General overview